Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Estimators and asymptotic results

 \ignore{ \begin{rmk} {\red{It may be weird that the same condition $\max\{\beta,r \} \leq 1$ is required for both the consistency \eqref{thm-lev-con} and the asymptotic normality \eqref{thm-lev-clt}, at the first glance.
 This is because we allow the parameter $b$ to be as close to $0$ or $1$, making the main term in $\left(\widehat{\mathcal{L}}_{[0,T]} - \mathcal{L}_{[0,T]} \right)$ as close to $O_p(1)$, while other error terms caused by the jumps can always be neglected, irrespective of the jump activity index.
 Moreover, if we fix $b=\frac{1}{2}$, then the requirement for the consistency result \eqref{thm-lev-con} can be relaxed to $\max\{ \beta,r \}\leq \frac{4}{3}$.
-The above points are also explained with detailed theoretical derivations in the proof of Theorem \ref{thm-lev-1}.}} \end{rmk} }

-To make the central limit theorem in Theorem \ref{thm-lev-1} feasible, we will propose a consistent estimator $\widehat{Var(U|\mathcal{F})}$ in Section \ref{sec:fea-clt}, for the asymptotic variance $Var(U|\mathcal{F})$.
+The above points are also explained with detailed theoretical derivations in the proof of Theorem \ref{thm-lev-1}.}} \end{rmk} } To make the central limit theorem in Theorem \ref{thm-lev-1} feasible, Section \ref{sec:fea-clt} proposes a consistent estimator of the asymptotic variance $Var(U|\mathcal{F})$.